-The first part of the question asks about how long you can be out of the home with a reverse mortgage and the second asks what notices/warnings the lender must give before they are forced out for non-compliance.
 Are you referring to different issues?
-Because if you are already out of the home, the lender would not be forcing you out and if you are in the home, there would be no fears of non-compliance.
+The first part of the question asks how long you can be out of the home with a reverse mortgage, and the second asks what notices/warnings the lender must give before being forced out for non-compliance.
+Because if you are already out of the home, the lender would not be forcing you out, and if you are in the home, there would be no fears of non-compliance.

 Are you referring to the same issue of non-occupancy, or are you concerned about other problems that might be considered non-compliance and that different issues might be treated differently?
 If you are not living in the home and renting it out as a bed a breakfast facility, that would be something the lender would probably choose to address immediately.